PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Method

-Fig. \ref{fig:framework} illustrates the overall architecture of PRIMA, which comprises three progressive training stages.
-First, we curate a domain-specific knowledge bank via Retrieval-Augmented Generation (RAG) using GPT \cite{openai2026systemcard} and Gemini \cite{comanici2025gemini} based on public literature.
-This corpus serves as the foundation for fine-tuning our text encoder, ClinicalBERT \cite{lee2025clinical}, to inject medical priors (Section \ref{sec:knowledge}).
-Next, we introduce a set of four complementary objective functions to orchestrate feature alignment across hierarchical semantic levels and diverse visual-textual perspectives (Section \ref{sec:alignment}).
-Finally, a large language model is employed to synthesize the robust features extracted by the pre-trained encoders for precise diagnostic predictions (Section \ref{sec:integration}).
+Fig.~\ref{fig:framework} illustrates the overall architecture of PRIMA, which comprises three progressive training stages.
+First, we curate a domain-specific knowledge bank via Retrieval-Augmented Generation using GPT~\cite{singh2025openai,openai2026systemcard} and Gemini~\cite{comanici2025gemini,googledeepmind2026gemini3pro} based on public literature.
+This corpus serves as the foundation for fine-tuning Clinical ModernBERT~\cite{lee2025clinical} to inject medical priors.
+Next, we introduce four complementary objectives to align visual and textual features across hierarchical semantic levels and metadata-derived relationships.
+Finally, a large language model is employed to synthesize the aligned multi-modal features for diagnostic prediction.
+In summary, Stage 1 injects domain priors into the text encoder, Stage 2 aligns image features with visually grounded metadata semantics, and Stage 3 uses all available patient attributes and aligned multi-modal features for vocabulary-restricted diagnostic classification.